 No-nonsense tools for thriving in the digital space

 I'm convinced that the human existence in the cyberspace would be significantly better off if everyone were using those.
-All the tools in this section have something in common – they are open-source.
-This is an important aspect of trust since anyone can independently inspect the source code (even you) to evaluate its functions.
+All the tools in this section have something in common — they are open-source.
+This is an important aspect of trust since anyone can independently inspect the source code to evaluate its functions.

 Bitwarden